JibbSmart/JoyShockMapper/README.md

 Included is a folder called GyroConfigs.
 This includes templates for creating new configurations for 2D and 3D games, and configuration files that include the settings used for simple [Real World Calibration](#4-real-world-calibration).

 ## Quick Start
-1. Connect your DualShock 4 by USB or Bluetooth, or your JoyCons or Pro Controller by Bluetooth.
+1. Connect your DualShock 4, JoyCons, or Pro Controller.
+Bluetooth support for the DualShock 4 is experimental for now, as is USB support for Switch controllers.

 2. Run the JoyShockMapper executable, and you should see a console window welcoming you to JoyShockMapper.
     * If you want to connect your controller after starting JoyShockMapper, you can use the command RECONNECT\_CONTROLLERS to connect these controllers.